 slice of crostini bread with goat cheese, rhubarb and fennel chutney spread over top, with slices of rhubarb surrounding

 Sharing is caring!

-Rhubarb Vegetables (yes!
-Rhubarb is technically classified as a vegetable!) are commonly used in sweet dessert puddings, pies, and crumbles.
-However, Rhubarb has a distinctive bitter taste that lends itself well to savory cuisine.
-This savory rhubarb chutney with fennel and mint recipe (located at bottom of this page) is a delicious condiment to add to many different savory, salty and spicy foods.
+Rhubarb has a distinctive bitter taste that lends itself well to savory cuisine.
+This savory rhubarb chutney with fennel and mint recipe is a delicious condiment to add to many different savory, salty and spicy foods.
+The brightness of mint and the subtle anise flavor of fennel all meld harmoniously in this chunky preserve.

+slice of crostini bread with goat cheese, rhubarb and fennel chutney spread over top, with slices of rhubarb surrounding